roquesrolando/AirBnB_clone/README.md

 (hbnb) show <classname> <id>
 ```
 ## Unittest:
-The command to run all the unitest in the /test directory is as such:
+The command to run all the unitest in the tests/ directory is as such:
 ```
-$ python3 -m unittest discover test
+$ python3 -m unittest discover tests
 ```
 ## JSON:
 In this project we serialize and store dictionary in file.json
 using the json format.
 Once the program has stored it we can
 deserialize it from file.json and reloade it as a dictionary
 for our purposes